kuttaineh/vid-dl/README.md

 * Press, at the same time, the keyboard keys: [control] and [D]. // this writes the lines pasted along with the End-Of-File charater to the file.
 * Again, press: [control] and [D]. // this closes the Terminal shell session.
 - - -
+## Now let's try it!
 Press, at the same time, the keyboard keys: [command] and [N]. // this opens a new Terminal window with a fresh shell session.

-// “What's a shell?”
+> “What's a shell?”
 In computing lingo, a shell is an interface to your computer operating system's [user space](https://techterms.com/definition/user_space).

 ### Usage
 Once you have youtube-dl installed and the keyboard shorcuts available: